The broad aims of my research are as follows:

 - To understand the role of pleasure and agency in relation to the consumption of alcohol/NPS/drugs.

-- To research the use of digital technologies and social media by social groupings (predominately young adults, specifically trance clubbers) and to explore their potential in sociological and interdisciplinary research.
+- To research the use of digital technologies and social media by social groupings (predominately young adults) and to explore their potential in sociological and interdisciplinary research.

-- To contribute to debates regarding the significance of dance club scene participation in its local, global and virtual contexts.
+- To contribute to debates regarding the significance of dance club scene participation in its local, global and virtual contexts, including in the Covid-19 cultural landscape/desert

-- To provide the research base to shape the development of harm reduction models relevant to the contexts of alcohol/legal/NPS and drug use.
+- To provide the research base to shape the development of harm reduction models relevant to assemblages of alcohol/legal/NPS and drug use.

 Research to date